37 Email Marketing Ideas to Grow Revenue in 2026 (With Examples)

 The Franklin Cape Ann sent an email to thank readers of North Shore Magazine for voting them Best Cocktail Bar.
 Image Source: The Franklin Cape Ann

-Encourage customers to share their thoughts about your business, products, and services by including an online survey in your next email marketing campaign.
-Keep your surveys short and choose just a few key questions to yield the best results.
+Want to get even better?
+Ask your customers what they think!
+Encourage them to share their thoughts about your business, products, and services.
+You can easily include an online survey in your next email.
+Just keep your surveys short.
+Pick only a few key questions to get the best results.
+It’s like getting free advice straight from the source.

-Survey email from Johnson Farms Plants and Pumpkins
+This survey email from Johnson Farms Plants and Pumpkins can help you generate email marketing ideas for your agricultural business

 Johnson Farms Plants and Pumpkins sent an email to request feedback from their subscribers and customers to improve their offerings and programs.
 Image Source: Johnson Farms Plants and Pumpkins

-Even if you’ve sent announcements and posted about a product, event, or sale on social media, that doesn’t mean potential customers are ready to take action.
-A lot of people wait until the last minute to take advantage of a special offer, so sending a last-minute reminder could be exactly what customers need.
+You’ve sent announcements.
+You’ve posted on social media.
+But that doesn’t mean everyone is ready to act.
+So, send a reminder!
+A lot of people wait until the very last minute to grab a special offer.
+A friendly, last-minute reminder could be exactly what they need to take action.
+Don’t let them miss out.

 Bisque Imports sent this reminder email to subscribers to let them know it’s the last day of their glass sale.
 Image Source: Bisque Imports

-Email promotion for social media platforms from Fractal
+This email promotion for social media platforms from Fractal can help you generate email marketing ideas

 Fractal sent an email to promote their social media platforms and drive subscribers to follow their accounts.
 Image Source: Fractal

-If you have a group of people who signed up for your email list but haven’t been opening your emails, take some time to reach out to see how things are going.
-Consider adding an engaging subject line to get their attention.
-Present Company used the subject line “New Beers and Food at Present Company Public House” to reengage subscribers who haven’t stopped by in a while to come try out their new menu.
+Got some subscribers who signed up but aren’t opening your emails anymore?
+Don’t give up on them!
+Take some time to send a special email and see what’s going on.
+A catchy subject line can really help get their attention.
+Present Company Public House used “New Beers and Food at Present Company Public House.”
+That’s a smart way to get people who haven’t stopped by in a while to come check out their new menu.

 Learn more about how to reengage customers with email marketing.